emerge-ehri/fhir-server/docs/NorthwesternSetup.md

 Let's get on to what happens if the data gets loaded.
 This lets us test the "what happens if we ignore the steps to load terminologies" question.

+We'll start from a brand new, totally clean instance of the server.
+This means resettting the database and reloading everything.
+Then, from Postman we `GET` from [http://localhost:5000/Patient](http://localhost:5000/Patient) to make sure no patients come back.
+Yes - confirmed this is the case.

-From Postman, we are going to `POST` to the Patient URL at [http://localhost:5000/Patient](http://localhost:5000/Patient).
+Now from Postman, we are going to `POST` to the Patient URL at [http://localhost:5000/Patient](http://localhost:5000/Patient).
 We will set `Content-Type` in the header to `application/fhir+json`.
 For the body, we will [get the raw JSON of a test patient](https://www.hl7.org/fhir/patient-example.json).
 We submit and get back a response.
 When I `GET` from [http://localhost:5000/Patient](http://localhost:5000/Patient), I can see my new patient. **IT WORKS!!**

 The question is about validation now - how do we do it?
 After some reading, I tried a `POST` to [http://localhost:5000/Patient/$validate](http://localhost:5000/Patient/$validate)